 Local fisherman near Hua Hin expressed concern at bull shark activity

-Norwegian attacked and bitten by shark at beach in Hua Hin made a speedy recovery
+Norwegian attacked and bitten by a shark at a beach in Hua Hin made a speedy recovery

-Thai wife slammed government for not covering her husband’s medical and hospital fees
+Thai wife slammed the government for not covering her husband’s medical and hospital fees

 Emerging consensus that foreigners in Thailand need medical insurance